ret2eax/snowaudit/README.md

 cd snowaudit
 ```

 **SNOWAUDIT** is currently in beta and will be released soon.
 Functionality in pertinence to best security practices is still an ongoing effort.
-Feel free to star or watch this repo project for further updates, or create a pull request if you'd like to add contributions.
+Feel free to star or watch this repo project for further updates.
+Pull requests are welcome if you wish to add contributions.

 ## Usage